ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ```
 ./mvnw clean package
 ```
-The application will be packaged in JAR file: `target/STTApplication-0.0.1-SNAPSHOT.jar`.
+The application will be packaged in JAR file `target/STTApplication-0.0.1-SNAPSHOT.jar`.

 ### 2. Run
 Login Kubernetes cluster and expose the STT service endpoint.